@keyward.dev/sdk

 client.get(provider, scope, ttl?, opts?)

-Returns a Credential: the signed token itself plus token_type, provider, scope, expires_at, and the delegation pair (user + agent).
-TTL defaults to 5 minutes; the broker enforces its own ceiling.
+For native-mode providers (AWS STS today): returns a Credential — the short-lived credential the provider itself minted, plus token_type, provider, scope, expires_at, and the delegation pair.
+TTL defaults to 5 minutes.
 Denials throw KeywardError with the broker's status and reason.
+(For proxy-mode providers, prefer gateway() — a proxy credential can't be used directly against the upstream API.)

 A sub-agent acting under an orchestrator passes the orchestrator's credential instead of a user token.
 The broker verifies it, keeps the original human sub, and extends the RFC 8693 actor chain — nested, splice-resistant, depth-capped at 5.